dreamfast/dsynthdashboard/README.md

 ## Development

 A precompiled CSS file is provided.
-However, if you are developing with TailwindCSS, you will need to do the following to build the final `style.css` file or keep it up to date when developing.
+However, if you are developing with TailwindCSS you will need to do the following to build the final `style.css` file or keep it up to date when developing.

 ### Prerequisites
 - Node.js